Diabetes, which is a major health challenge, is a metabolic disease characterized by a chronic rise of the glycemia (blood sugar level).

 Three major types of diabetes can be distinguished:

-- Type 1 diabetes: it generally appears at an early age and represents 10% of diabetes cases.
-Daily injections of insulin are necessary to regulate the blood glucose level because the pancreas does not produce enough or no insuline due to an autoimmune destruction of the pancreatic cells that produce it.
+- Type 1 diabetes generally appears at a young age and represents 10% of diabetes cases.
+Daily insulin injections are necessary to regulate blood sugar because the pancreas does not produce enough or any insulin due to autoimmune destruction of the pancreatic cells that produce it.

-- Gestational diabetes: occurs in pregnant women, by an increase in blood sugar level, which can lead to complications for the mother and the child.
-High blood sugar levels disappear immediately after childbirth, nevertheless, gestational diabetes remains a risk of developing type 2 diabetes later.
+- Gestational diabetes occurs in pregnant women, leading to an increase in blood sugar levels that can result in complications for both the mother and the child.
+The rise in blood sugar disappears immediately after childbirth, but gestational diabetes poses a risk of developing actual type 2 diabetes later on.

 Diabetic individuals often experience acute complications such as hypoglycemia, hyperglycemia, or ketoacidosis and may also suffer from chronic complications such as:

 - Retinopathy / Blindness: diabetes is one of the most common causes of blindness.

 - Cardiovascular disease: diabetes, associated with other cardiovascular risk factors such as high blood pressure, high cholesterol and smoking, is a main cause of myocardial infarctions and stokes.